antgonzales/antgonzales.github.io/_posts/2020-04-30-the-problem-with-apollo-client.md

 spin up Chrome (which every UI developer was using) and run tests with a *live* browser.
 Kicking off a live browser to run tests is just as problematic as mocking data fetching libraries.
-You get the behavior of a single browser, along with it's quirks, the cost of ensuring the browser can run on a CI pipeline, and the cost of a browser turning on/off while you develop code. jsdom is the sweet spot between the two extremes.
+You get the behavior of a single browser, along with its quirks, the cost of ensuring the browser can run on a CI pipeline, and the cost of a browser turning on/off while you develop code. jsdom is the sweet spot between the two extremes.
 It's portable, follows web specs fairly well, and doesn't have as high of a cost as a real browser. jsdom stubs the browser environment.